Green Negroni

 Review:

-Don’t be put off or misled by the lurid green colour or this cocktail, it is both bittersweet and complex.
-As the name suggests it is based in a classic Negroni but with Green Chartreuse herbal complexity and a dose of rich green melon liqueur.
+Don't be put off or misled by the lurid green colour of this cocktail; it is both bittersweet and complex.
+As the name suggests, it is based on a classic Negroni, with the herbal complexity of Green Chartreuse and a dose of rich green melon liqueur.

 View readers' comments